 Always available to start any time

-The continuing education workshop previously taught through Simmons College was offered only a certain number of times per year and students had to register 2-3 months in advance before the session filled up.
+The continuing education workshop previously taught through Simmons University was offered only a certain number of times per year and students had to register 2-3 months in advance before the session filled up.
 Sometimes people need to learn taxonomy development skills on shorter notice or at a time when a college course is not being offered.
 This independent self-paced online course is always available, and participants can start as soon as they register and pay, even as soon as the next day.

 Less of a commitment than a college continuing education course

-The continuing education workshop previously offered through Simmons College was set at 5 weeks.
+The continuing education workshop previously offered through Simmons University was set at 5 weeks.
 Inevitably, every session there were students who could not finish the course in that time due to various unforeseen circumstances.
 This independent self-paced version of the online workshop has the same amount of content but remains available online to students with instructor access for questions for two months (9 weeks) by default, and requests for extensions are always granted.